FeyyazClskn/Fafatara-Downloader/readme.md

 python -m pip install -r requirements.txt python main.py
 ```
-🎯 Usage
-Copy a YouTube video or playlist URL.
-Open Fafatara Downloader.
-Paste the URL into the input field.
-Click ANALYZE.
-Choose the format, quality and download location.
-Click START DOWNLOAD.
-When the download is complete, find the file in the selected folder.
-⚙️ Language Support
-The next version will include a Settings → Language section.
-Planned languages:
-🇬🇧 English — default
-🇹🇷 Türkçe
-🇩🇪 Deutsch
-🇪🇸 Español
-🇫🇷 Français
-🇮🇹 Italiano
-🇵🇹 Português
-🇷🇺 Русский
-🇨🇳 简体中文
-The selected language will be saved and restored when the application is opened again.
 ⚠️ Legal Disclaimer
-Fafatara Downloader is a technical tool.
-Users are responsible for how they use downloaded content.
-Please respect YouTube's Terms of Service, copyright laws and the rights of content creators.
-Use the application only for content that you have the legal right or permission to download.
+Use the application only for content you have the right or permission to download.
+Please respect copyright laws and YouTube's Terms of Service.
-🤝 Contributing
-You can report bugs, suggest features or contribute to the project by opening an Issue or Pull Request on GitHub.
 🇹🇷 Türkçe bölümüne geç
 ---
-⭐ Support
-If you find Fafatara Downloader useful, consider giving the repository a ⭐.
-⭐ Visit Fafatara Downloader
----
-🦋 Fafatara Downloader
-Made with ❤️ by Feyyaz
+🦋 Fafatara Downloader · Made with ❤️ by Feyyaz